Passing California Smog Tests

 Here were my 2002 results:

 The lesson here is to have your idle AFR measured before you go for your test (there is also a limit to how much the screw will alter the idle AFR).
 You might as well get this done at your mechanic because a smog test station will cost about the same as an hour of labor and they won't perform any adjustments.
 I was lucky because the smog ref had less interest in my vehicle failing a second time (to make money from the repair).
 A regular smog tech especially one running a repair shop wouldn't have been so nice.
-And if you have your own wideband oxygen tester, you can make adjustments yourself.

 11. Passing ASM (Part 1):

-Whether you are preparing for a test or just failed one, testing and adjusting your emissions output is the next step.
 There are a couple of traditional ways to get you bus in tune but consider the drawbacks:

 You'll need to get someone (perhaps a muffler shop) to weld an oxygen sensor bung onto your exhaust unless you have a CAT from the factory 75-79 setup with a test port.
 One such unit is the EMICO replacement CAT which the FI beetle also uses (hence the 043 part number).

-Note: this cat does not come with a plug.
+Note: this CAT does not come with a plug.
 See a muffler shop for a plug to cover the hole or use an old worn out O2 sensor when not in use.

 12. My Adjusting Technique (Part 2):

-2. Valves adjusted
+3. Valves adjusted

-3. Dwell in spec
+4. Dwell in spec

-4. Timing set (usually 7.5 BTDC) on warmed engine
+5. Timing set (usually 7.5 BTDC) on warmed engine

-5. Idle rpm in spec
+6. Idle rpm in spec

 3. You want to record the AFR reading from the LM-1 at the same speeds they use in the smog test + idle.
 In order to do this you will need a section of road that is flat and long enough to let you maintain those speeds and quiet enough so that you are not going to be holding up traffic.

-The wiper adjustment is very sensitive.
+The wiper adjustment is hyper-sensitive.
 You only need to tap the backside where the screw is located lightly with a screwdriver before the reading with change and then you tighten down the screw before taking another test drive.
-If will take a few tries before you get the technique down to the point where your adjustment is what you want after you tighten the screw, not before.
+It will take a few tries before you get the technique down to the point where your adjustment is what you want after you tighten the screw, not before.
 The trick is only to loosen the screw just enough to let the wiper move but not enough to let the moment be so free that the wiper moves as you re-tighten the screw.

 Here are my 2004 results: